 - 1. Emergency Food Pantries may contract with any EFO, regardless of the NJ location.
 The contract states the responsibilities of each party.
-LDAs may contract to receive TEFAP foods from only one EFO. - 2.
-EFOs will make food available based on the recipients served per month and TEFAP foods available.
-All TEFAP foods must be distributed equitable.
+LDAs may contract to receive TEFAP USDA Foods from only one EFO. - 2.
+EFOs will make food available based on the recipients served per month and TEFAP USDA Foods available.
+All TEFAP USDA foods must be distributed equitable.
 LDAs must respond to the written offering from the EFO. - 3.
 Foods must be picked up at scheduled times at the EFOs in an enclosed vehicle (No open or tarpaulin covered vehicles allowed), that can safely and securely transport the weight of the food.
 The amounts must be verified and LDAs must obtain a signed receipt.
 All pick-ups from EFOs must be delivered to LDAs in a timely manner, to avoid spoilage. - 4.
 Properly store, handle, and distribute all foods.
 Pantries are fully accountable for any loss of foods received from the EFO. - 5.
-Prescreen all TEFAP Applicants for eligibility using TEFAP criteria.
+New Jersey is Self-Declaration however residents are also eligible if currently participating in local, state or federal programs that meet the income eligibility guidelines and in the event of a disaster.
 The Screener should read and establish that the applicant understands the Self Certification Clause:

-"I certify that my total yearly gross household income is at or below 185% of the poverty level, OR that my household participates in the program(s) that I have checked on the Emergency Food Registration Form.
-I will also notify the Pantry, if there are changes to my income or qualifiers which may cause me to become ineligible for the TEFAP foods."
+"I certify that my total yearly gross household income is at or below 185% of the poverty level., I will also notify the Pantry, if there are changes to my income which may cause me to become ineligible for the TEFAP USDA Foods."

 The Pantry Representative must provide their signature to verify that they explained the Self Certification statement to the Applicant.
-The Pantry shall not require the recipient to show proof or keep copies of an Applicant's information other than the Emergency Registration Form signed by the applicant.
+The Pantry will not ask the recipient to show proof of income or keep copies of an Applicant's information other than the Intake Form signed by the applicant.
 This must be kept on file at the Pantry and the recipient must re-certify their eligibility to the food pantry once a year.

-All self-certification forms must have the name of the EFO and the name of the LDA on form.
-If form is printed in different language (i.e., Spanish) opposite side should be printed in the English language.
+All self-certification forms must have the name of the EFO and the name of the LDA on the form.
+If form is printed in different languages (i.e., Spanish) opposite side should be printed in the English language.